preesm/preesm.github.io/_docs/01-gitsetup.md

 ## Create a github account

-PREESM, DFTools and Graphiti sources are hosted on [Github](https://github.com) repositories.
+PREESM and Graphiti sources are hosted on [Github](https://github.com) repositories.

-In order to contribute to PREESM, DFTools or Graphiti (_i.e._, push to the corresponding Github repository), you will thus need to get a Github account and to be acknowledged as a contributor of the concerned project.
+In order to contribute to PREESM or Graphiti (_i.e._, push to the corresponding Github repository), you will thus need to get a Github account and to be acknowledged as a contributor of the concerned project.

-To do so, first create a Github account and make sure the email address your registered in your git configuration is one of the registered email addresses of your Github account (Github > Account settings > Emails).
-You can then contact one of the administrators of the projects ([Clément Guy](mailto:clement.guy@insa-rennes.fr), [Maxime Pelcat](mailto:mpelcat@insa-rennes.fr) or [Jean-François Nezan](mailto:jnezan@insa-rennes.fr)) to become a collaborator of the Preesm development team.
+To do so, first create a Github account and make sure the email address your registered in your git configuration (see above) is one of the registered email addresses of your Github account (Github > Account settings > Emails).

-You can also add one or more SSH key to your Github account (Github > Account settings > SSH Keys), which make it easier when working with Github repositories (Github won't ask you your login and password each time you want to pull or push).
+You can also add one or more SSH keys to your Github account (Github > Account settings > SSH Keys), which make it easier when working with Github repositories (Github won't ask you your login and password each time you want to pull or push).

-_Note: You can also get the code and propose contributions without being part of the teams of contributors through the Fork & Pull request process ([learn more about the Fork & Pull model](https://help.github.com/articles/using-pull-requests))._
+You can get the code and propose contributions without being part of the teams of contributors through the Fork & Pull request process ([learn more about the Fork & Pull model](https://help.github.com/articles/using-pull-requests)).

-## Development workflow for PREESM, DFTools and Graphiti
+## Development workflow for PREESM and Graphiti

 Each of our repositories get two main branches (which are permanent):

-*   The **master** branches are dedicated to contain the clean and stable code and are modified only by releases of new versions of our softwares ; you should **NOT** commit or push to the master branch of a repository and you should **NOT** merge into a master branch without the agreement of one of its administrators.
+*   The **master** branches are dedicated to contain the clean and stable code and are modified only by releases of new versions of our softwares ; you should **NOT** commit or push to the master branch of a repository and you should **NOT** merge into a master branch.
+Push to masters are blocked for all except members of preesm/admins.
 *   The **develop** branches are the integration branches where new features are merged and tested ; they contain the latest version of the code.
+Push to masters are blocked for all except members of preesm/admins.

-As a contributor of the PREESM, DFTools and/or Graphiti projects, we ask you to follow the following wokflow when developing:
+As a contributor of the PREESM and/or Graphiti projects, we ask you to follow the following wokflow when developing:

 *   Clone the needed repositories (git clone \<url\>, see also [Building Preesm](/docs/buildpreesm))
 *   Switch to the develop branches (git checkout develop)
 *   Start your own development branch(es) dedicated to the new features you want to add/the bug you want to fix (git checkout -b \<new-branch-name\>)
 *   Frequently check for latest version of the code in order to stay up to date with the remote repositories (git fetch)
-*   When finished, merge your branch into your up to date local develop branch, after rebasing it (see [below](/docs/gitsetup/#clean-mergerebase-of-your-branches-into-develop)):
+*   When finished, after rebasing it on latest develop (see [below](/docs/gitsetup/#clean-mergerebase-of-your-branches-into-develop)), create a pull request for one of the admins to merge it:

 ```bash
 ##